sonic-net/SONiC/doc/bgp_loading_optimization/bgp-loading-optimization-hld.md

     <img src="images/performance.png" >
     <figcaption>Figure 1.
 The module performance on Alibaba's platform loading 500k routes after optimization <figcaption>
 </figure>

+### Similar works

+Recently, JNPR team has raised BGP loading time to 47K routes per second. https://community.juniper.net/blogs/suneesh-babu/2023/11/20/mx304-fib-install-rate
+This is an excellent achievement and we would kudo JNPR team to raise this racing bar higher.
+This JNPR's achievement gives us a new aiming point for the next round optimization.

 ## Definitions & Abbreviations